pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Interaction.rst

 Viewing
 .......

-MakerVR is designed to be maintain a relatively stable viewpoint.
-However, there may be times when you want to change the view of the entire scene (in addition to manipulating the :ref:`stage <ug-stage>` or using :ref:`inspector mode <ug-inspector-mode>`).
+|appname| is designed to be maintain a relatively stable viewpoint.
+However,
+there may be times when you want to change the view of the entire scene (in addition to manipulating the :ref:`stage <ug-stage>` or using :ref:`inspector mode <ug-inspector-mode>`).